 Real Estate Teams vs. Real Estate Agent

-Melinda Estridge of The Estridge Group says that “…to stay a single agent, in many ways it is less complicated, but it was not in the best interest of my clients to function at my best.”
-She is not only a realtor, but also manages a team of realtors who possess their own skills to help clients through the process of buying and selling real estate in the Bethesda MD, Chevy Chase MD and Washington DC areas.
+Melinda Estridge of The Estridge Group says that “To stay a single agent, in many ways it is less complicated.
+But it was not in the best interest of my clients to function at my best.”
+She is not only a realtor, but also manages a team of realtors.
+Each of the team possess their own skills to help clients through the process of buying and selling real estate in the Bethesda MD, Chevy Chase MD and Washington DC areas.

-Just as difficult as it is to manage any business on your own, the real estate business can be overwhelming to operate as one realtor alone.
-“Our business has become too difficult and integral to have the same person doing everything.”
-According to Melinda, drawing from her own experience as sole realtor to then becoming a team manager, “It is counter intuitive to think that the same person would be well-versed in technology, have excellent sales and negotiation skills, be able to be an excellent administrative person and an artistic and creative marketing person.
+The real estate business can be overwhelming to operate as one realtor alone.
+“Our business has become too difficult and integral to have the same person doing everything.” according to Melinda.
+Drawing from her own experience as sole realtor to then becoming a team manager, “It is counter intuitive to think that the same person would be well-versed in technology, have excellent sales and negotiation skills, be able to be an excellent administrative person and an artistic and creative marketing person.
 Not only is it rare but highly unlikely.”
-It is true that realtors wear many hats, so having a team allows her to tap into various talents and share the load of real estate administration.
+It is true that realtors wear many hats.
+So having a team allows her to tap into various talents and share the load of real estate administration.

 Both Melinda and Kika seem to agree on one point, that both options can have their benefits and complications.
 The decision lies with how you want to run your business and what experience you want to offer your clientele.